datahint-eu/vizor-echarts/README.md

 ### External Data Sources (fetch)

+The short version: `ExternalDataSource` is provided as an `EChart` parameter, `ExternalDataSourceRef` is used in the `ChartOptions` to refer to a specific `ExternalDataSource`.

-Any `Data` property of type `object?` accepts a `ExternalDataSourceRef` allowing you to specify a reference to an external data source.
+Any `Data` property inside the `ChartOptions` of type `object?` accepts a `ExternalDataSourceRef` allowing you to specify a reference to an external data source.
 ```
-... = new ExternalDataSourceRef(dataSource); // also accepts a path parameter referring to a child of the data source, e.g.: children.nodes
+... = new ExternalDataSourceRef(dataSource);
 ```

 An array of `ExternalDataSource` instances must be supplied to the the `EChart` `ExternalDataSources` parameter.